multipass/courseradataclean/README.md

 * __subject__: Subject unique identifier.
 Values in (1..30)
 * __activity__: Indicates the activity when the data were collected.
 Values in (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * A series of mean and standard deviations of all the measurements collected.
 Please refer to the CookBook for further details.
 * Creates a __gcdw4.summary.txt__ in the working directory with the average of each measurement for each activity and each subject.
-Please refer to the CookBook for further details.
+(Please refer to the CodeBook for further details).

 ####Error
 ```run_analysis()``` returns an error if the file __gcdw4_ds.zip__ is not present in the working directory.